-Low relative humidity makes you and your family more susceptible to catching a cold or the flu.
+Low Relative Humidity (RH) makes you and your family more susceptible to catching a cold or the flu.
 A speedier progression and transmission of flu viruses has been linked to dry air.
 Respiratory infections caused by cold and flu viruses are also a leading trigger of asthma in children.

-When relative humidity in the home is low, it impacts your family’s comfort.
-This leads to aggravating dry eyes, and skin and may even lead to a morning sore throat.
-Dry air is also the cause of increased static electricity in the home, which makes opening doors shocking and ruins your nice hairdo.
+When Relative Humidity in your home is low, it impacts your family’s comfort.
+This leads to aggravating dry eyes and skin, and may even lead to a morning sore throat.
+Dry air is also the cause of increased static electricity in the home.

 ✓ Energy Costs

 Dry air actually makes you feel colder at normal temperatures which, in turn, causes you to overheat your home.
-According to the Environmental Protection Agency, for every degree you heat your house, you add four percent to your energy bill.
+According to the EPA, for every degree you heat your house, you add 4% to your energy bill.

 ✓ Home Preservation

-Your home is always protecting you and your family from the outside elements, but are you protecting your home?
-Dry air can cause structural damage to your house and possessions.
-It can cause walls, woodwork and hardwood floors to crack and can even lead to irreparable damage to your electronics.
+Your home protects you and your family from the outside elements, but are you doing what’s needed to protect your home?
+Dry air can wreck your home and cause structural damage to your house and possessions.
+It can make walls, woodwork, and hardwood floors to crack and can even lead to irreparable damage to your electronics.